indexdata/rfcs/text/0003-folio-breaking-changes.md

 - **Breaking Change**: A change that requires a Major Version Change as per Semantic Versioning's requirements.

     - *See [Semantic Versioning 2.0.0](https://semver.org/#semantic-versioning-200)*
+    - In general changes will be considered to be breaking if the change would cause dependant systems (i.e. build tools, infrastructure or other modules) to no longer work.

 - **Communication Protocol**: the shape of a request or response either to or from a given endpoint